buhrmi/buhrmi/README.md

 Hi there, I'm buhrmi, your humble founder of the Shitcoin Society.

-The Shitcoin Society is your ultimate partner for your next tokenization and/or crypto projects.
-We offer full-stack web and app development services, directly integrated with our token launch platform.
+The Shitcoin Society is your ultimate partner for your next tokenization project.
+We offer full-stack web and app development services, directly integrated with our [token launch platform](https://www.shitcoinsociety.com).

 ### Get started with the Shitcoin Society